llawsonwork/SalesforceConventions/NamingConventions.md

 Widely used and commonly understood acronyms and abbreviations can be used instead of the long form.
 For example HTTP or URL or ACMA.
 Added an underscore is acceptable if you are prefixing the object name to denote it is part of an application.
 For example: HealthyStepsApplication_Visit and HealthyStepsApplication_Child.

 #### Demonstrative Example
-The following are examples of custom object naming that should _not_ be used.
+The following are examples of custom object naming that should NOT be used.

 |Object  Name | Reason |
 |-------------|:--------|